willt001/chess-coach/README.md

 The pipeline is orchestrated using Apache Airflow running with Docker Compose.
 The Docker Desktop application is required to run the containers, then running the command 'docker compose up -d --build' will allow you to view the DAG in the Airflow webserver at localhost:8080.
 The DAG will fail without creating the necessary AWS infrastructure and corresponding connections in Airflow, though I am looking to create a test version of this pipeline in the future which can be run locally to make the project more sharable.

+To do: Change blunders processing to run on AWS Lambda (using container image), rather than processing locally on Airflow worker.

 ## Airflow DAG
 The below DAG shows the 4 tasks in this pipeline and their dependencies.
 ![chess_etl](https://github.com/user-attachments/assets/f983b6de-9960-4c16-a033-2c8dcbe489ea)